AACAP Ülkü Ülgür, MD, International Scholar Award

 - Dual nationals are not excluded

-- Child and adolescent psychiatrist applicants are required to be an AACAP member or have membership pending at time of application
+- Child and adolescent psychiatrist applicants are encouraged to be an AACAP member or have membership pending at time of application

 - AACAP membership is not a requirement of physician applicants